PinkShnack/TEMUL/doc/PTO_supercrystal_hadjimichael.rst

 The :python:`calculate_atom_plane_curvature` function has been adapted from the MATLAB script written by Dr. Marios Hadjimichael for the publication
-M. Hadjimichael *et al*, `Metal-ferroelectric supercrystals with periodically curved metallic layers, Nature Materials 2020 <https://www.nature.com/articles/s41563-020-00864-6>`_.
+M. Hadjimichael, Y. Li *et al*, `Metal-ferroelectric supercrystals with periodically curved metallic layers, Nature Materials 2020 <https://www.nature.com/articles/s41563-020-00864-6>`_.
 This MATLAB script can also be found in the same folder.